Basement Steps

 - Ilford Galerie Smooth Cotton Rag 310 gsm

-Carpet worn flat across a wide lower floor.
-Concrete columns, a heavy panelled door, and barred sash windows receding into the ward beyond.
-Blue-painted dados run the length of the wall.
+Wide lower floor with carpet worn flat across the surface.
+Concrete columns at intervals along the space.
+A heavy panelled door and barred sash windows recede into the ward beyond.
+Blue-painted dados run the full length of the wall.
 Fluorescent fittings hang dead from the ceiling.

 Open edition